amitsaran/aws-iot/README.md

 AWS IoT enables secure, bi-directional communication between Internet-connected things and the AWS cloud.
 This enables the collection of telemetry data from multiple devices and store and analyze the data.

 ## Example:
-The following example registers a single device in AWS IOT; Creates a rule to publish a message to an SNS topic; SNS sends a notification to the subscribed email address.
+The following example registers a single device in AWS IOT; Creates an IoT Topic with a Policy attached to it; Creates a rule to publish a message to an SNS topic; SNS sends a notification to the subscribed email address.

+When any device client publishes a message to the IoT Topic, the subscribed email id receives a notification.
+Refer to the architecture diagram below.

 ### Architectue
 #### ![alt text](./assets/images/iot-first-device.svg)